Imposter Syndrome

 There’s no official diagnosis of Imposter Syndrome despite it being considered a real and very specific form of self-doubt.
 It may be diagnosed as social anxiety, depression or general anxiety disorder.
 However, these don’t fully capture the specific aspects that relate to this issue.

 The term ‘Imposter Phenomenon’ was first coined in 1978 by Psychologists P.R.
-Clance & S. Imes in a research paper looking at high-achieving women who felt they were ‘intellectual phoneys’.
+Clance & S. Imes in a research paper looking at high-achieving women who felt they were ‘intellectual phonies’.
 It’s now recognised that any gender can experience this.

 Self-doubt vs Imposter Syndrome

 On the surface, these may appear to be the same thing.
 However, self-doubt is more about not believing in yourself.
-Whereas, Imposter Syndrome has the added elements of feeling you’re a fraud who is about to be discovered.
+Whereas Imposter Syndrome has the added elements of feeling you’re a fraud who is about to be discovered.

-What are the symptoms of Imposter Syndrome?
+What are the Symptoms of Imposter Syndrome?

 Imposter Syndrome can impact emotions, behaviours, and thoughts.
 I have included a list of these below.
 You may resonate with some of these and not others.
 Whilst there may be common themes, each person has their unique way of experiencing Impostorism.

-• Fear and worry;
+• Fear and worry.

-• Stress;
+• Stress.

-• Inadequacy;
+• Inadequacy.

-• Shame & embarrassment;
+• Shame & embarrassment.

-• Depression & Low Mood;
+• Depression & Low Mood.

-• Lonely;
+• Loneliness.

 • Anxiety.